yoon-b/lecture_notes/README.md

 # Lecture Notes

-This repository contains lecture notes, random study materials, and my efforts to learn and understand the basics and other concepts of CS.
+This repository contains lecture notes, random study materials for learning the basics and other concepts of CS.

 * written in Python, English, and Korean